On this page you will find links to information on key UBSS policies, procedures and guidelines.

 Refers to the National Register of Higher Education Providers.
 The Register was established and is maintained under section 198 of the TEQSA Act.

-course of study leading to an awrd that includes articulation arrangements from a lower level award into a higher education award
+Course of study leading to an award that includes articulation arrangements from a lower level award into a higher education award.

 A Non-Academic Grievance is any grievance that does not relate to academic matters.

 Non Award Course

 A course of study which does not lead to the conferral of an award.

 English language study that does not result in a qualification